zacernst/metalpipe/source/overview.rst

 ::

-    pip install nanostream
+    pip install metalpipe

 To test your installation, try typing

 ::

-    nanostream --help
+    metalpipe --help

 If NanoStream is installed correctly, you should see a help message.

 Using NanoStream
 ----------------

-You use NanoStream by (1) writing a configuration file that describes your pipeline, and (2) running the ``nanostream`` command, specifying the location of your configuration file.
+You use NanoStream by (1) writing a configuration file that describes your pipeline, and (2) running the ``metalpipe`` command, specifying the location of your configuration file.
 NanoStream will read the configuration, create the pipeline, and run it.